-The following books should also be available on four-hour reserve if you would like supplementary resources:
+The following books are also available on four-hour reserve if you would like supplementary resources:

 - A First Course in Probability (S.M.
 Ross, 2006) - Fundamentals of Probability with Stochastic Processes (S. Gharamani, 2005) - Introduction to Probability, (G. Roussas, 2007)